Important Global Message

 - Report lost or damaged garbage or recycling carts for replacement by calling 3-1-1.

-- Discard any refrigerated food that you suspect has spoiled.
+- Discard any refrigerated food that you suspect is spoiled.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.